Dev-rick/Blockchain-Capstone/README.md

     ```
     Make sure to change the tokenId in the config folder every time before minting a new one!

+5. Now launch your contracts to the network by following these commands in the directors eth-contracts:

+    ```bash
+    $ truffle compile

+    $ truffle migrate --reset --network rinkeby
+    ```

-5. Now launch the server by the following command in a new terminal and wait until every token is mint.
+6. Now launch the server by the following command in a new terminal and wait until every token is mint.

     ```bash
     $ npm run dev